As a veteran marketing professional, I’m not easily impressed by marketing tools and techniques. But my first,

 Cheap But Not Easy

 When our landing site was finished, we activated the AdWord campaign.
 We defined our “conversion” as a download of our brochure (to take to the surgeon), a call to a surgeon on the surgeon finder, or direct contact with us via phone or email.
 Within days of activating the campaign, we had our first conversions.
 Within weeks we were converting up to three patients a day.
-The first year of the campaign we stole 8% market share from our competitors.
+In the first year of the campaign, we stole 8% market share from our competitors.

 The King of ROI